Skip to main content

-As a volunteer organization, we rely on your participation, ideas, and experience.
+As a volunteer organization, we rely on our Members’ ideas, experience, and leadership.

 Find out more about the workings behind the scenes by caring members and consider participating on one of these committees or their subcommittees or task forces.
 If you’d like to speak with the chairs of any of these committees, and possibly attend a meeting to get a sense of where you might best utilize your interests, experience, time and energy, speak with Maggie Determann, Assistant to the Leaders for Membership Development.